CARFF: Conditional Auto-encoded Radiance Field for 3D Scene Forecasting: GUI Interface

 For ease of interaction with our inference pipeline, our NeRF loads a pre-trained MDN checkpoint, and we build a graphical user interface (GUI) using DearPyGUi for visualization purposes.
 We implement three features in the GUI: (a) predict, (b) probe and predict, and (c) toggle.

 \paragraph{Predict:} We implement the function to perform prediction directly from a given image path in the GUI.
-We use the distribution $q_{\phi}(z_{t - 1}|I^{t - 1}_c)$ from PC-VAE encoder, corresponding to the input image $I^{t - 1}_c$, to predict the latent distribution for the next timestamp $q_{\phi}'(z_t|I^{t - 1}_c)$.
+We use the distribution $q_{\phi}(z_{t - 1}|I^{t - 1}_c)$ from PC-VAE encoder, corresponding to the input image $I^{t - 1}_c$, to predict the latent distribution for the next timestamp belief state $q_{\phi}'(z_t|I^{t - 1}_c)$.
 This process is done on the fly through the MDN.
 A sample from the predicted distribution is then generated and used to condition the NeRF.
-This advances the entire scene to the next timestamp. \paragraph{Probe and predict:} The sampled latent from the predicted distribution does not correspond to a singular distribution and hence we can not directly predict the next timestamp.
+This advances the entire scene to the next timestamp.

+\paragraph{Probe and predict:} The sampled latent from the predicted distribution does not correspond to a singular distribution and hence we can not directly predict the next timestamp.
 To make our model auto-regressive in nature, we perform density probing.
 We probe the density of the NeRF at the possible location coordinates of the car to obtain the current timestamp and scene.
-This is then used to match the latent to a corresponding distribution in the PC-VAE space.
-The new distribution enables auto-regressive predictions using the predict function described above. \paragraph{Toggle:} The NeRF generates a scene corresponding to the provided input image path using learned latents from PC-VAE.
-When the input image is a fully observable view, the NeRF renders clear actor and ego configurations respecting the input.
+This is then used to know the actual state sampled from the belief state probability distributions.
+The new distribution enables auto-regressive predictions using the predict function described above.

+\paragraph{Toggle:} The NeRF generates a scene corresponding to the provided input image path using learned latents from PC-VAE.
+This function tests the NeRF decoder's functionality with a given belief state.
+When the input image is a fully observable view (corresponding to a unknown belief state), the NeRF renders clear actor and ego configurations respecting the input.
 This allows us to visualize the scene at different timestamps and in different configurations.